 - Price action anomalies are not frequent, and this leads to a loss of discipline.

 - Due to the need for a robust framework, the process of identification is difficult.

-1. Most identified anomalies via data-mining of large volumes of market data turn out to be Type-I errors, or are not robust enough to provide a profit.
+1. Most identified anomalies via data mining of large volumes of market data turn out to be Type-I errors, or are not robust enough to provide a profit.
 In the case of divergent anomalies (trend), the convergence is fast, and in the case of convergent anomalies (mean-reversion), there is a continuation of the divergence.
-The former problem is usually handled with stop-loss, the latter with a small allocation since a stop-loss destroys the profitability of convergent anomalies.
+The former problem is usually handled with a stop-loss, the latter with a small allocation since a stop-loss destroys the profitability of convergent anomalies.
 In both cases, the expectation can become negative and the profit factor can drop below one.
 This necessitates the use of a validation process to maximize the probability of success.

 1. Unusually strong validation results

 This is an example of the output of DLPAL DQ for a group of 32 ETFs as of the close of August 25, 2022.